Singapore Global Centre

 Overview

-Rapid urbanisation has been shown to be often unsustainable and causing unnecessary risks and costs to urban populations and the environment.
+However, cities today face numerous vulnerabilities and threats.
+Without proper planning, policies, and support, urbanisation often leads to unnecessary risks and costs, preventing cities from reaching their full potential.
 Cases such as urban sprawls and the proliferation of informal settlements are increasing, and the communities who reside in such areas often suffer from the poor provision of public services (or lack of) such as healthcare or waste management systems.
 As their population grows, cities also become more complex, making long-term planning and city management a challenge.
 Amongst the numerous challenges that policymakers must tackle include those that are environmental, those pertaining to resource allocation, and even social challenges such as reducing intra-city inequalities.

 Cities are providing a wide range of opportunities and possibilities for its citizens – and in order for them to be fully harnessed – cities should be built for and together with its citizens to fully unlock their potential.
 This includes taking into account the various needs and aspirations of people, making sure that everyone can have equal and inclusive access to services and create urban spaces and environments to enhance livability.